postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 <img alt="Run history" src="https://assets.postman.com/postman-docs/run-history-v8.jpg" width="350px"/>

-By default your requests will run in the sequence they are listed in the collection.
+By default your requests will run in the sequence they're listed in the collection.
 If you need to change the order of execution, select a request and drag it to move it to its new order.
 You can also deselect an individual request by unchecking its box.

 [![Runner request order](https://assets.postman.com/postman-docs/runner-order-v8.jpg)](https://assets.postman.com/postman-docs/runner-order-v8.jpg)